arthurlormeauwall/OpenCvTester/README.md

 ## Usage

->disclaimer : The main goal of this entire project is to provide en enterractive way of testing Open Cv, therefore I am perfecty aware it can not be achieved with no Gui.
+>disclaimer : The main goal of this entire project is to provide en enterractive way of testing Open Cv, therefore I am perfecty aware it can not be achieved with no GUI.
 This project is still work in progress !
 Since the rendering part is operationnal, I decided to share it to other people anyway.
 This section describe how you can test it as it is now.

-To use this framework you have to import FakeGui classe from fakeGui package.
+To use this framework you have to import `FakeGui` classe from *fakeGui* package.
-First you create a FakeGui object passing the path to the image you want to work with.
+First you create a `FakeGui` object passing the path to the image you want to work with.

-FakeGui classe provide methods that can mimic all the message/event the Gui will be able to send to the system :
+`FakeGui` classe provide several methods that can mimic all the message/event the GUI will be able to send to the system :

-`public void addControlInLayer(int maskedLayerIndex, int controlIndex, int controlIndexInDataBase)` : add a control in a masked layer.
-The first two parameters tell in wich maskedLayer and where in the chain of controls already there you want to add the new control (its coordinate in the rendering chain).
-The third one is the index, in the control database, of the control that will be added.
+`public void addControlInLayer(int maskedLayerIndex, int controlIndex, int controlIndexInDataBase)` : add a control in a certain maskedlayer at a certain index.
+The third parameter is the index, in the control database, of the control that will be added.

-`public void delControlInLayer(int maskedLayerIndex, int controlIndex)` : delete a control in a masked layer.
+`public void delControlInLayer(int maskedLayerIndex, int controlIndex)` : delete a certain control in a certain masked layer.

 `public void addLayer(int maskedLayerIndex, Stack<Integer> stackOfindexInDataBase)` : add a masked layer.
 The first parameter tell where to add the new masked layer in the chain of masked layers already there.
 The second one is a stack of the control indexes, in the control database, of the new controls of this masked layer.

-`public void delLayer(int maskedLayerIndex)` : delete a masked layer.
-The first two parameters are the coordinates in the rendering chain of the control you want to delete.
+`public void delLayer(int maskedLayerIndex)` : delete a certain masked layer.

-`public void setAlpha(int maskedLayerIndex, Frame alpha)` 	: set the alpha mask of a masked layer with a Frame object.
+`public void setAlpha(int maskedLayerIndex, Frame alpha)` 	: set the alpha mask of a  certain masked layer with a `Frame` object.

-`public void setAlpha(int maskedLayerIndex, int opacity)` : set the opacity of a masked layer with an int.
+`public void setAlpha(int maskedLayerIndex, int opacity)` : set the opacity of a certain masked layer with an integer data.

-`public void setParameters(int maskedLayerIndex, int controlIndex, Stack<Float> parameters)` : set parameters of a given control.
-The first two parameters are the coordinates in the rendering chain of the control you want to set.
-The third one is the new values of this control parameters.
+`public void setParameters(int maskedLayerIndex, int controlIndex, Stack<Float> parameters)` : set parameters of a certain control.

-`public void setBypass(int maskedLayerIndex, int controlIndex, Boolean parameter)` : set bypass state of a control.
-The first two parameters are the coordinates in the rendering chain of the control you want to set.
-The third one is the new bypass state of this control.
+`public void setBypass(int maskedLayerIndex, int controlIndex, Boolean parameter)` : set bypass state of a certain control.

-`public void undo()` : undo the last thing that have been changed in the system ; could either be : parameters change (including opacity/alpha), maskedLayer added/deleted, control added/deleted.
-Change of the bypass state is not including in the undoable item.
+`public void undo()` : undo the last thing that have been changed in the entire system ; could either be : parameters change (including opacity/alpha), maskedLayer added/deleted, control added/deleted.
+Change of the bypass state is not including in the undoable things.

 `public void redo()` : see undo.